JetBrains/junie-workflows/readme.md

 1. **Via GitHub Issues**
    - Create an issue with `[junie]` in the title
-   - Describe your task in the body (markdown supported!)
+   - Describe your task in the body (Markdown supported!)
    - No file attachments or images yet, but we're working on it!

 2. **Fix Specific Code in PRs**